-Dr. Bellows has been practicing ophthalmology at The Medical Eye Center since 1980 with a specific focus on neuro-ophthalmic diseases and glaucoma.
+Dr. Bellows has been practicing ophthalmology at The Medical Eye Center since 1980 with a specific focus on neurological diseases that affect vision (neuro-ophthalmology).

 Dr. Bellows is a board certified ophthalmologist and a member of the following professional organizations:

 - American Academy of Ophthalmology

 - New Hampshire Society of Eye Physicians and Surgeons

 - New Hampshire Medical Society

 Nearly 50% of your brain is related to vision-related activities.
 Neuro-ophthalmologists care for those visual problems that are related to the brain and remainder of the nervous system.
 These include disorders such as:

 - Myasthenia Gravis